Hepatitis B Virus: Structure, Replication, and Pathogenesis Explained

 - The virus enters through blood, and as it has an affinity for hepatocytes, it binds and replicates in those cells.
 The replication leads to the production of viral antigens that activate the cytotoxic T cells like CD8 lymphocytes, which causes various immunological reactions.

 - The stage (acute or chronic) of infection depends upon the cytotoxic T-cell response of the individual.
 If the reaction is strong, the person can be free from the disease, and if the response is not strong, these individuals could be chronic carriers.
-The chronic case occurs more in children (neonates and infants) than in adults.
+Chronic case occurs more in children (neonates and infants) than in adults.
 Hepatocellular carcinoma is the result of persistent infection of the hepatocytes.

 Replication